Privacy Notice

 • Contact us using the contact information provided below.

 Upon your request to terminate your account, we will deactivate or delete your account and information from our active databases.
-However, we may retain some information in our files to prevent fraud, troubleshoot problems, assist with any investigations, enforce our legal terms and/or comply with applicable legal requirements.
+However, we may retain some information to prevent fraud, troubleshoot problems, assist with any investigations, enforce our legal terms and/or comply with applicable legal requirements.

 Cookies and similar technologies: Most Web browsers are set to accept cookies by default.
 If you prefer, you can usually choose to set your browser to remove cookies and to reject cookies.
 If you choose to remove cookies or reject cookies, this could affect certain features or services of our Services.
 To opt out of interest-based advertising by advertisers on our Services visit http://www.aboutads.info/choices/.